kaapana/kaapana/docs/source/user_guide/workflows.rst

 Workflow Management System (*WMS*) including a handy :ref:`data_upload` tool
 and a powerful data inspection tool, :ref:`datasets`.
 The WMS allows the user to interact with the Kaapana object *workflow*.
-The workflow object semantically binds together multiple jogbbbs, their processing data, and the orchestrating- and runner-instances of those jobs.
+The workflow object semantically binds together multiple jobs, their processing data, and the orchestrating- and runner-instances of those jobs.
 In order to manage these workflows, the WMS comes with three components:
 :ref:`workflow_execution`, :ref:`workflow_list` and :ref:`instance_overview`.